Doesn’t it sound magical to predict issues? Detecting a network outage, long before it happens.

 Although predictive analytics has been widely adopted by organizations around the world, still many IT admins are skeptical in implementing it.

-The main challenge is anticipating and figuring out what to measure and then how to execute it.
 To make predictive monitoring actually work for your organization requires having an exceptional understanding of all the components of the IT environment.

 If you don’t have that then you will be having troubles in understanding the flow or impact of a problem with any given element in your IT environment.